OzgurH/rentready/README.md

 App requests dataverse 'Accounts' table with the following columns only 'accountid,name,accountnumber,statecode,address1_stateorprovince,entityimage'.

 ## Search and Filtering
-Dataverse APIs provides easy to use url parameters for ssearch and filter purposes.
-Search and filter params build on runtime according user selections.
+Dataverse APIs provides easy to use url parameters for search and filter purposes.
+Search and filtering parameters are created at runtime according to user selections.
 Endpoint url string is dynamically changes with filter values.

 ## Limitations & Risks